-The Foundation's financial risks have increased during the year due to rising interest rates and market price fluctuations.
+The Foundation's market risks have increased during the year due to market price fluctuations.
 Management believes that these financial risks are appropriately mitigated and do not pose significant risk to the Foundation's operations.
+There have been no significant changes in the policies, procedures, and methods used to manage these risks in the year.